markshannon/pep622-critique/README.md

 4. Implement a "switch" statement, which is just syntactic sugar for a chain of `elif`s.
 5. Implement more powerful unpacking syntax, for example zero-or-one matches, or named matches.

-See [Possible switch statement](./switch.md) for conjecture regarding a possible switch statement.
+See [Possible switch statement](./switch.md) for a hypothetical switch statement.
+Note that the suggested syntax is just for comparison; there are many alternatives.
+See [PEP 3103](https://www.python.org/dev/peps/pep-3103/).

 ## Failings